-The 22 varied newspaper pieces student reporters undertake cover the following types of academic writing:
+The 22 varied newspaper pieces student reporters undertake cover the following types of essays:

 By the end of Byline, your student reporter will have logged over 9,000 words—probably much more!
 If you pasted all 9,000 words into one double-spaced document, that’s over 37 pages in Times New Roman font!